SEAN: Mid-September, and, for once, quite a light week. We do have some very impressive debuts, though.

 ASH: It is an astonishingly beautiful series, both art-wise and story-wise.

-MELINDA: I’m behind on everything, but I like both cats and witch hats, so I feel like I should be on board for these.
+MJ: I’m behind on everything, but I like both cats and witch hats, so I feel like I should be on board for these.

 SEAN: There’s two digital debuts, but one has print coming 2 weeks later.
 Whisper Me a Love Song (Sasayaku You ni Koi wo Utau) is from Comic Yuri Hime, and looks quite sweet.